Familiar with the Process and Ready to Schedule? Click Here to Book Now!

-- PLUMBING: There is both hot and cold running water with the hot water having a minimum temperature of 110°F. Plumbing fixtures don’t leak and all toilets properly flush.
-The property is free of interior leaks from water supply and waste lines.
+- PLUMBING: There is both hot and cold running water at all fixtures with no leaks.
+The hot water must have a minimum temperature of 110°F. All toilets must properly flush.
+The property must be free of leaks from water supply and waste lines.

 - DOORS: All entry doors to individual units close and have a working locking mechanism.

-- EXTERIOR: Exterior walls are free of openings that will allow the entry, into the home, of weather elements such as rain, snow, etc. Exterior gutter and downspout system is installed and designed to channel water away from the property.
+- EXTERIOR: Exterior walls are free of openings that will allow the entry of weather elements (rain, snow, etc.) into the home.
+Exterior gutter and downspout system should be installed and designed to channel water away from the property.

-- HEATING: The property has an operable heat supply system.
+- HEATING: The property should have an operable heat supply system.

-The following items will also be inspected .
-If I have a concern with any of these, I am required to notify Baltimore City’s Department of Housing and Community Development via the 311 system for further review which may include a full inspection by a City inspector.
+The following items will also be inspected.
+If we have a concern with any of these items, we are required to notify Baltimore City’s Department of Housing and Community Development via the 311 system for further review which may include a full inspection by a Baltimore City Code Inspector.

 - CLEANLINESS: The interior of the property is clean/sanitary (other than items that are the tenant’s responsibility) and free of all signs of infestation by rodents, insects, or pests.

-- BASEMENT SLEEPING AREAS: If there is a bedroom in the basement, there is proper egress in case of fire.
+- BASEMENT SLEEPING AREAS: If there is a bedroom in the basement, it needs to have two different ways to escape directly from the bedroom itself to the outside in the event of a fire.

 - RODENTS: The exterior is free of rodent burrows.

-- OTHER CONCERNS: Are there any other readily observable problems that in an inspector’s opinion represent an immediate threat to the health and safety of occupant?
+- OTHER CONCERNS: We can note and refer any other observable problems that in our opinion represent an immediate threat to the health and safety of a tenant.

 Additional requirements are listed on the Checklist Addendum for Common Areas in Multi-Family Dwellings, Rooming Houses, and Hotels and are summarized below.
 Buildings with more than nine (9) units will only be required to have a sample of units inspected, not every unit.